reframejs/reframe/helpers/wildcard-api/readme.md

 Isn't Wildcard just a RESTful API with a single endpoint?

+Isn't Wildcard just a RPC API?

+Isn't Wildcard just a level-0 REST API?

 Should I create my API with Wildcard API, RESTful, or GraphQL?

 Doesn't it mean that the server needs to be deployed more often?

+What about Caching?

 Wildcard API is nothing, I've being a ad-hoc APIs for a while?